Sinarmas Land's Q1 net profit slides 26.3% to S$28 million

 Under the old rules, revenue for the quarter was previously S$237 million, and net profit was previously S$37.2 million.

-Sinarmas noted the slower growth in household consumption in Indonesia in the first quarter, and the possibility of an interest rate hike to defend the rupiah.
+Sinarmas noted the slower growth in household consumption in Indonesia in the first quarter, and the possibility of an increase in rates to defend the rupiah.

 "We expect the macro economic factors to weigh on our marketing sales this year, and as of now, we do not expect significant one-off transactions on land sale as compared to last year," it said in its statement.
 "Furthermore, with Indonesian regional elections happening this year, the demand for home purchases is expected to dampen, as consumers adopt the wait-and-see approach for big spending."